Lassie's Rescue Rangers

 "Lassie and the Spirit of Thunder Mountain"

 One-hour pilot movie presented on the Saturday Superstar Movie.
-Unscrupulous contractor Aaron Lipton tries to frighten Chief Red Arrow and his Native American tribe away from their ancestral lands on Thunder Mountain, including using savage dogs to stalk the area, enlisting Congresswoman Fielding in his cause.
+Unscrupulous contractor Aaron Lipton tries to frighten Chief Red Arrow and his Native American tribe away from their ancestral lands on Thunder Mountain, including using savage dogs to stalk the area, and enlists Congresswoman Fielding in his cause.
+The Turners and Gene Fox, with the help of Lassie, try to thwart the takeover.
 Note: In the pilot, the Turner family does not run a rescue organization; they simply own a ranch near Thunder Mountain.
 Gene Fox is a member of Chief Red Arrow's tribe.
-Some of the animals, including the elderly mountain lion Old Toothless, help Lassie defeat the killer dogs, reappear as rescue animals in the subsequent series.
+Some of the animals, including the elderly mountain lion Old Toothless, who help Lassie defeat the killer dogs, reappear as rescue animals in the subsequent series.

 Lassie's Rescue Rangers the series premiered the following September.
-The Turners now run a rescue organization from their ranch (unlike Thunderbirds, we don't learn where the Turners obtained the money to be able to run the organization).
-Along with Lassie, all the animals, or at least Robbie the raccoon and a rabbit whose name is unknown, are trained to trail lost persons and otherwise help with the rescues, although Old Toothless gets the (forgive the pun) lion's share of the action.
+The Turners now run a rescue organization from their ranch (unlike in the series Thunderbirds, we don't learn where the Turners obtained the money to be able to run the organization or who funds them).
+Along with Lassie, all the animals, or at least Robbie the raccoon and a rabbit whose name is unknown, are trained to trail lost persons and otherwise help with the rescues; while Old Toothless gets the (forgive the pun) lion's share of the action, he's generally used as comic relief or used to scare people who don't know he's harmless.

 The series was directed by Hal Sutherland, written by Chuck Menville and Len Janson, with background music by Yvette Blais and Jeff Michael and music and sound effects by Horta-Mahana Corporation, produced by Norm Prescott and Lou Scheimer for Filmation Associates.